robinhood/faust/docs/userguide/models.rst

         x: int
         y: int

-To create a new point, instantiate it like a regular Python object, and provide fields as keyword arguments:
+To create a new point, provide the fields as keyword arguments:

 .. sourcecode:: pycon